mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 27:01

-Even though believe for yourself, “I am bad boy,” you cannot believe all the time, “bad boy.”
-If you say to somebody, “I am bad boy, I am bad boy” – I don’t think it is exactly, actually.
-Not “I am bad boy.”
+Even though believe for yourself, “I am bad boy,” you cannot believe always, “bad boy.”
+If you say to somebody, “I am bad boy, I am bad boy” – I don’t think [you are], exactly, actually, not “I am bad boy.”
 Because if you are really bad boy, it is not necessary to say [it] to somebody.
 So keep quiet.
 Just “chill” yourself.
-How bad you are. [laughter] How evil you are.
+How *bad* you are. [laughter] How evil you are.
 Nothing to say.
 Because if you continue to say to somebody, “I am bad boy, I am bad boy,” you enjoy yourself very much, showing the bad boy.
 Because, behind the bad boy, there is a good boy.
-You see also [the] image of good boy, behind the bad boy, don’t you think so?
-That’s why you have to say to somebody, “I am bad boy, I am bad boy,” – because people believe you, or people seem to believe you, you are bad boy.
-But actually not.
+You see always [the] image of [the] good boy behind the bad boy, don’t you think so?
+That’s why you have to say to somebody, “I am bad boy, I am bad boy” – because people believe you, or people seem to believe you, [that] you are bad boy, but actually not.
 You believe yourself in that way.
 That is prepossession.
 By your prepossession, you believe yourself, “I am bad boy.”

 So finally, you cannot say anything.
 If you really believe you are “bad boy,” you have nothing to say, nothing.
-Reality makes everything ask; question mark.
-Just wonderful.
+Reality makes everything [an] ask, [a] question mark.
+Just, wonderful.

 ##### 28:32

 You know I’ve told you before in my lectures, the inscription on [Ryōkan’s?] tombstone says:

-> “Rose.
+> Rose.
 Oh!
+> Pure contradiction.
-Pure contradiction.
-Under layers of ivy, there is peaceful sleep, with joy.
-No one touches.”
+> Under layers of ivy,
+> there is peaceful sleep,
+> with joy.
+> No one touches.

 This is inscription on [Ryōkan’s?] tombstone. *[he repeats it]*